casinca/LLM-quest/README.md

 ## Latest

+- WIP: Reinforcement Pretraining (RPT) from scratch
+- Moonshot.ai's standalone QK-Clip technique from MuonClip
+- RLVR Reasoning with GRPO from scratch (slow atm (no KVcache) + unfinished readme)
 - Vision Transformer (ViT) from scratch
-- RLHF GRPO from scratch
+- RLHF with GRPO from scratch
 - Gemma 3 architecture from scratch
 - DeepSeek V3, R1 architecture from scratch
 - Mixture of Experts (MoE) from scratch